 “Organizational efforts to foster belonging have historically and primarily focused on making every individual feel respected and treated fairly in an inclusive work environment.
 While this remains foundational, leading organizations are forging a stronger link between belonging and organizational performance by strengthening workers’ connections with their teams and fostering their sense of contribution to meaningful shared goals.”
 Deloitte, Belonging: From comfort to connection to contribution

 According to our founder, Stefan Wissenbach, a clear, shared company purpose has a connecting effect within the business, creating common context and understanding.
 “Everyone in the business feels connected to and excited by the organization’s ultimate purpose, goals and how the business will achieve them,” he states in his book, the Engaged Organization.

 If your organization hasn’t defined its purpose, or, if upon reflection, the purpose rings hollow, seize the moment to establish a new purpose at the heart of your company.

 “This moment in history provides an opportunity, and a spur, for all organizations to ground themselves in their purpose — that is, to focus intensely on the core questions: Why do we exist?
 Why are we here?
 Whose needs are we here to meet?”
 Deloitte, In a crisis, companies must know their purpose

-Put purpose at the heart of your organization, and you will build a foundation for a healthy culture that will create that crucial set of shared values and a sense of belonging that aligns and motivates teams.
+Put purpose at the heart of your organization, and you will build a foundation for a healthy culture that will create that crucial set of shared values and a sense of belonging at work that aligns and motivates teams.

 White Paper: The Era of Belonging

 Workers are looking for an increased sense of support and inclusion in the workplace and to aid in that, we’ve released a white paper on belonging in the workplace.
-Learn why belonging is so vitally important for businesses to thrive and how to develop it in your organisation.
+Learn why belonging is so vitally important for businesses to thrive and how to develop it in your organization.
 Download our white paper “The Era of Belonging” here.